 One particular dream, for an important client, required her to create a backdrop along the sea.
 But, having never visited the sea, and furthermore averse to the very description of it, Hessa struggles with the crafting of the gem.
 Not until she has a chance encounter with a woman named Nahla, who apart from the norms of this particular society wears her hair in loose waves instead of in the braids that indicate one’s profession and/or station, is Hessa able to successfully carve a vision of the sea into the gem.

-This very concept evokes the poetic sensory oscillation that I referred to earlier, with a woman’s hair able to inspire another’s vision of the sea, which in turn is embedded into a gem, to be experienced within the dreams of yet another.
+This very concept evokes the poetic sensory oscillation that I referred to earlier, with a woman’s hair able to inspire a vision of the sea, which in turn is embedded into a gem, to be experienced within the dreams of yet another.
 The title “Follow the Waves” is particularly poignant for me, as waves make me think first of frequencies, rhythms – manifest in matter or energy, as sound, shape, taste, or the movement of water.

 Something as abstract as these waves could indeed be transmitted between the structure of the Nahla’s hair, Hessa’s interpretation retrieved from the light bouncing off of it, rendered physically in the gem, and perhaps echoed along some unconscious frequency to occupy the dreams of the client.